 |---|---|---|

-name: analyticsprofile: prodmodels: analytics: materialized: table | • Root configuration file defining project name, profile target, version, model paths, and default configs • required in every dbt project. | |
+name: analyticsprofile: prodmodels: analytics: materialized: table | • Root configuration file defining project name, profile target, version, model paths, and default configs • required in every dbt project | |

-analytics: target: dev outputs: dev: type: snowflake database: DEV_DB | • Connection credentials stored in ~/.dbt/ defining how dbt connects to your warehouse• specifies database, schema, and authentication. | |
+analytics: target: dev outputs: dev: type: snowflake database: DEV_DB | • Connection credentials stored in ~/.dbt/• defines how dbt connects to the warehouse, specifying database, schema, and authentication | |

-SELECT *FROM {{ source('erp', 'orders') }}WHERE _fivetran_deleted = FALSE | • First transformation layer that cleans, renames, and casts raw source data • one staging model per source table • prefix with stg_. | |
+SELECT *FROM {{ source('erp', 'orders') }}WHERE _fivetran_deleted = FALSE | • First transformation layer that cleans, renames, and casts raw source data • one staging model per source table; prefix with stg_. | |

-SELECT order_id, SUM(line_total) AS order_totalFROM {{ ref('stg_order_lines') }}GROUP BY 1 | • Purpose-built models that break complex logic into modular steps • not exposed to end users • typically ephemeral • prefix with int_. |
+SELECT order_id, SUM(line_total) AS order_totalFROM {{ ref('stg_order_lines') }}GROUP BY 1 | • Purpose-built models that break complex logic into modular steps • not exposed to end users; typically ephemeral; prefix with int_. | |